In women with breast cancer is more common, atrial fibrillation (AF), but the risk depends on the age and time.

 During the observation period at 987 patients with breast cancer (1.33%) and 3019 women from the general population (1.36%) developed AF.
 Furthermore, hypertension, coronary heart disease, heart failure, chronic renal disease, and chronic liver disease were associated with a higher incidence of AF.

-New data showed that breast cancer and its treatment are associated with AF risk factors for systemic inflammation and changes in the regulation of the cardiovascular system.
+New data showed that breast cancer and its treatment are associated with risk factors for AF due to systemic inflammation and changes in the regulation of the cardiovascular system.
 In this advanced age is the strongest risk factor for AF, and the cases of breast cancer also increases with age.

 The researchers argue that the higher mortality observed in patients with breast cancer, can cause an underestimation of the risk of AF patients.

 Ultimately, the researchers note that the cumulative incidence of AF for three years was low - to 0.4% under the age of 60 years and up to 2.4% after 60 years.

 "We would recommend that practitioners take into account the condition of these patients to be able to diagnose and offer treatment as soon as possible" - the researchers write.